What is Base64 Encoding?

 Data Integrity

 Base64 encoding ensures that binary data maintains its integrity during transmission over text-based protocols.
 Without encoding, binary data can be corrupted by systems that interpret certain byte sequences as control characters or line endings.
+This is especially important when working with image data or sending data through HTTP protocols.

 Universal Compatibility